xenonview-com/view-js-sdk/README.md

       await View.deanonymize({name:'JS Test', email:'jstest@example.com'});
     });
 ```
+This deanonymizes every journey committed to a particular user.

 ### Error handling
 In the event of an API error when committing, the method returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).